surniaulula/wpsso-faq/readme.txt

 <p style="margin:0;"><img class="readme-icon" src="https://surniaulula.github.io/wpsso-faq/assets/icon-256x256.png"></p>

-Adds a new WordPress FAQs admin menu to create and manage Question / Answer pages and FAQ categories.

-Provides `[faq]` and `[question]` shortcodes to include FAQs or Questions in your post / page content.
+**Manage FAQs in a better way than using editor FAQ blocks:**

-Unlike "FAQ blocks", that force you to update your post / page content to make any change to your FAQs, the WPSSO FAQ Manager allows you to easily manage individual Questions / Answers and add / remove them from FAQ categories.
+*Editor FAQ blocks* from other plugins force you to re-update your post / page content to make any change (ie. adding / removing questions, updating answers, etc.).

+The WPSSO FAQ Manager allows you to easily manage individual questions / answers from a WordPress Question editing page.
+You can also categorize questions using FAQ categories just like standard WordPress Posts and Pages.

+You can use the standard FAQ category archive and question page URLs, and/or use the `[faq]` and `[question]` shortcodes in your Post / Page content -- both will automatically reflect any change your make (ie. adding / removing questions, updating answers, etc.).

 **Optional:** If you need <strong>Schema FAQPage</strong> markup for the FAQ shortcode or FAQ categories you create, you will also need the [WPSSO Schema JSON-LD Markup add-on](https://wordpress.org/plugins/wpsso-schema-json-ld/) to generate the Schema FAQPage markup.
 The WPSSO FAQ Manager add-on manages Question / Answer pages and FAQ categories - it does not create Schema markup or meta tags.